-Brad also oversees compliance initiatives related to physician services arrangements, including employment, independent contractor, gain-sharing, co-management, call coverage, medical administrative, physician executive, academic, and recruitment.
-Additionally, he designs progressive physician compensation arrangements, including those related to the transition from fee-for-services to value-based care and provides ongoing consulting support for negotiations of services agreements involving both employed and independent physicians.
+Brad also oversees compliance initiatives related to provider services arrangements, including employment, independent contractor, gain-sharing, co-management, call coverage, medical administrative, physician executive, academic, and recruitment.
+Additionally, he designs progressive provider compensation arrangements, including those related to the transition from fee-for-services to value-based care and provides ongoing consulting support for negotiations of services agreements involving both employed and independent providers.

-Brad recently led a team that provided valuation support in defense of a large health system in a federal whistle-blower lawsuit.
-He also provides ongoing valuation support for a large health system’s employed medical group that includes more than 1,100 providers representing more than 75 clinical specialties.
+Brad led a team that provided valuation support in defense of a large health system in a federal whistle-blower lawsuit.
+He also provides ongoing valuation support for a large health system’s employed medical group that includes more than 1,400 providers representing more than 75 clinical specialties.

 Brad received a Bachelor of Science degree in accounting from Indiana University’s Kelley School of Business.

-Brad is a member of the Healthcare Financial Management Association (HFMA) and the American Health Lawyers Association (AHLA).
-Brad actively serves as a volunteer at Eskenazi Health through their No One Dies Alone program, as a wish granter volunteer for Make-a-Wish (Ohio, Kentucky, & Indiana chapter), as a reading tutor to third graders through the United Way of Central Indiana, and on the shared leadership team of F3 Indianapolis.
-He is an active member of Cornerstone Lutheran Church, where he previously served as the Chairman of the Governing Board.
+Brad is a member of the American Health Lawyers Association (AHLA), the National Association of Certified Valuators and Analysts (NACVA), and the American Association of Provider Compensation Professionals (AAPCP).
+He currently serves on the board of directors of Indiana Wish.
+Brad also actively serves as a volunteer at Eskenazi Health through their No One Dies Alone program and as a reading tutor to third graders through the United Way of Central Indiana’s ReadUp program.
+He is an active member of Cornerstone Lutheran Church, where among other leadership capacities he previously served as the chairman of the Governing Board.

 We're Looking for